 If your accommodation does not include parking you can probably find somewhere to park if you get there early but spaces fill up pretty quickly in August.
 I am not sure whether or not you can just leave a car in the street side parking outside the resort entrance.
 Again, your accommodation provider could advise on this.
 Another option would be to stay at a hotel in the village the first night but this can be pricey.
 The Oz Inn, for example, does include a parking space. and the Hotel Eve also has a couple of spaces.

 If you are driving to Cap d;’Agde, rather than going by train, parking is not really a problem if you are based in the campsite because you are allocated your own spot and which is plenty big enough for a car and other vehicles.

 If you are renting an apartment then parking can be an issue and you are thus advised to find out when you book what the parking situation is and if you have an allocated space.

 If you are staying in one of the hotels such as Natureva Spa or the Oz Inn Hotel, a parking space is normally supplied.
 Just ensure that you state that you have parked a care and have your registration license plate number on hand to inform reception.

 Breakdown cover – Similarly, do not forget to make sure that your breakdown cover covers France or if it does not, can temporarily include it.
-You can normally get a months European cover on top of your standard national cover.
-If you buy a months top up cover for the trip, it can be quite affordable and certainly in terms of peace of mind, I highly recommend it.
+You can normally get a month’s European cover on top of your standard national cover.
+If you buy a month top-up up cover for the trip, it can be quite affordable and certainly in terms of peace of mind, I highly recommend it.